 “NOT EQUAL: Civil Rights Gone Wrong” is Ryan Bomberger’s first book and powerfully details how the civil rights movement has been hijacked.
 Over the years, Ryan’s articles have been shared hundreds of thousands of times.
-This book is a journey through some of his most powerful published articles and visually creative memes about the fundamental Right to Life, abortion, adoption, fatherlessness, liberal feminism, marriage, LGBT activism, #BlackLivesMatter, free speech and religious liberty.
+This book is a journey through some of his most powerful published articles and visually creative memes about the fundamental Right to Life, abortion, adoption, fatherlessness, fake feminism, marriage, judicial activism, systemic racism, #BlackLivesMatter, free speech and religious liberty.
 It’s educational, revelational, and his hope is that it is transformational.
 His citizen journalism has even gotten him sued by the nation’s leading “civil rights” organization.
 Ryan and Radiance Foundation (the nonprofit organization he co-founded with his wife, Bethany), prevailed, in a stunning unanimous federal court victory.
-“Not Equal” is a tragic, yet hopeful, message that we can defeat those who have perverted justice and equality with truth and passionate persistence.
+“Not Equal” is a tragic, yet hopeful, message that every life has purpose–planned, unplanned, able, disabled, in and out of the womb.
 Receive a copy with a tax-deductible donation of $25 or more.
 Even larger donations can help us get free copies into the hands of students!
 Get your copy of “NOT EQUAL: Civil Rights Gone Wrong” today!

 Ryan Bomberger's message is powerful and resonating.
 His words pack a punch and his original and creative images invoke thousands of reasons to support every aspect of the sanctity of life movement.
 NOT EQUAL is truly a must read!